rundeck/docs/docs/administration/install/linux-rpm.md

 sudo yum install java rundeckpro-enterprise
 ```

-When new versions of Rundeck Enterprise are released, you can upgrade to them using the command:
+When new versions of Process Automation are released, you can upgrade to them using the command:

 ```bash
 sudo yum update rundeckpro-enterprise